Schuemi/fMSX-go/README.md

 You can open a virtual keyboard by pressing an hold the "A" button ans then the "Menu" button.
 On the virtual keyboard you can use the "A" or the "B" button to press a key.
 If you are holding a button, this button will also be holded in the emulator.
 So if you go to the "shift" key, press and hold "A" and then while pressing "A" go to the "1" key and press "B"  you will write a "!".
 Because on the real MSX if you would press shift + 1 you will also write a "!"

+# Next:

+The next things I'm planning are:

+- resolve some speed and color issues with some games
+- complete the new menu
+- implement preview screenshots of the games
+- include WLAN
+- 2 player mode over WLAN